Jhootha Hi Sahi: Plot

 One day, Kabir happens to bump into Mishka while she is sketching.
 Kabir is shown to be a sadist, who takes any chance to see Mishka suffer, tries to make her feel lonely by introducing his new girlfriend Bhavana, but gets interrupted upon seeing Sid mingling with Mishka.
 Sid accidentally mentions Kabir by name whereas Mishka had only mentioned Kabir's name to Fidato and not Sid.
 He somehow handles the situation with Mishka and things patch up.
 Mishka suspects that Fidato and Sid are the same person since Sid accidentally mentions details that Mishka had only shared with Fidato.
-She goes with her friend Sushi (Anaitha Nair) to the DOST India office, where Sid convinces Suhana to hide his identity, no matter whatever she asks.
+She goes with her friend Sushi to the DOST India office, where Sid convinces Suhana to hide his identity, no matter whatever she asks.
 Suhana reluctantly agrees and the plan succeeds.
 Sid introduces Mishka to his friends, who invite her to dinner, but Krutika intervenes that night, causing Mishka to become heartbroken upon learning that she is Sid's girlfriend.
 Sid convinces Omar to pretend he is Krutika's boyfriend and sorts things out with Mishka, while promising that he would never lie to her again.

 Kabir meets with an accident and sees this as an opportunity to snatch Mishka back from Sid as he becomes jealous of seeing them hanging out together.
 He lies to Mishka that he had gotten into a fight with Bhavana and Mishka is all he has.
 Mishka gets into a fix of choosing Kabir over Sid.
 Fidato tries to tell Mishka to avoid Kabir as he had only wanted Mishka back so that he can make her suffer.
 He then gets a call from Ankur, Mishka's neighbour who has a crush on her; he is suicidal due to his parents' quarrel and overdoses on sleeping pills.
 Fidato immediately tells her to call 999 and runs across the street to ensure that Ankur is taken to hospital.
 Mishka finds out that Sid is Fidato and breaks up with him, telling him that Fidato means "trustworthy".
 She moves in with Kabir, who tells her that he would take her to Paris, the place Mishka had longed to visit.